bromul/PyBer_Analysis/README.md

-# PyBer with MatPlotLib
+# PyBer with Matplotlib

-## Purpose
+## Overview of PyBer Project

-## Overview
+### Purpose

 ## Results
-Describe the differences in ride-sharing date between city types
+Describe the differences in ride-sharing data between city types

 ## Summary